Haven-Rau/Pokemon_Catching_Adventure/README.md

 ## Sequel Server Management Studio (SSMS) Backend

-This Pokemon game's backend design was created to mirror what modern Pokemon game databases look like - a perpetual push and pull of information using queries to dictate game experiences and track important information.
-I also designed the backend to be a pseudo "live" database, where multiple unique games can exist at one time without conflicting with eachother.
-This is accomplished through intentional table designs that utilize primary and foreign keys to maintain uniqueness and properly communicate between eachother.
+This Pokémon game's backend design was created to mirror what modern Pokémon game databases look like - a perpetual push and pull of information using queries to dictate game experiences and track important information.
+I also designed the backend to be a pseudo "live" database, where multiple unique games can exist at one time without conflict.
+This is accomplished through intentional table designs that utilize primary and foreign keys to maintain uniqueness and properly communicate between each other.

 ### ERD Diagram: